marcusdunlapgit/osticket-prereqs/README.md

 ### 🔹 Step 2: Prepare Installation Files

 - Download `osTicket-Installation-Files.zip` to the VM desktop.
-- Extract the contents — the folder should be named: `osTicket-Installation-Files`.
+- Extract the contents if necessary — the folder should be named: `osTicket-Installation-Files`.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Step 2 Screenshot"/>